-Samsung Z9005 'Redwood' shown running Tizen 2.2.0 in lengthy video demoAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Z9005 'Redwood' shown running Tizen 2.2.0 in lengthy video demoAlex Wagner - Editorial Director of News and Content

 Tizen is a new mobile operating system that's backed by Intel and Samsung as well as a group of various carriers and manufacturers.
 The OS is still in development and there's no official word on when the first Tizen-powered device will be released to the public, but that hasn't stopped us from getting several peeks at the software as it continues to evolve.

 Today we're getting another look at Tizen in action courtesy of a nine-and-a-half minute hands-on video that demonstrates Tizen 2.2.0 running on a Samsung developer device known as the Z9005 "Redwood."
 Posted by YouTube user "Tizen Experts," the clip give us a good look several of Tizen's settings and features, including an app manager, data usage meter, driving mode and a "Tizengram" camera app that includes several photo filters and shooting modes.
 We're also treated to a peek at the Tizen 2.2.0 notification shade that features quick access toggles for things like Bluetooth, Wi-Fi and Auto-Rotation.

 The flavor of Tizen shown off in this video is reminiscent of Samsung's TouchWiz-ified version of Android.
 Considering both that Samsung is one of the major backers of Tizen and that it's put a lot of time and effort into developing its TouchWiz software, though, that's not entirely surprising.
 It's worth noting that Tizen is currently at version 3.0 in its development, and a couple of recently-leaked photos showed that the OS underwent a bit of a makeover in the jump from version 2.x to version 3.0.